deeplearner0731/BioPred/README.md

 This package is maintained by Zihuan Liu.
 For any queries or issues, please contact me at <zihuan.liu@abbvie.com>.

 ## License
 This package is licensed under the GPL-3 License.
-See the LICENSE file for more details.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 Make sure to follow the coding guidelines and document your code appropriately.